Find flights

 How many flights are there between Chicago and Vancouver Intl Airport per day?

-Each day, there are between 2 and 3 nonstop flights that take off from Chicago and land in Vancouver Intl Airport, with an average flight time of 4h 38m.
-The most common departure time is 4:00 pm and most flights take off in the afternoon.
-Each week, there are 16 flights.
-The most frequent day of departure is Saturday, when 19% of all weekly flights depart.
-The fewest flights depart on a Thursday.
+Each day, there are 3 nonstop flights that take off from Chicago and land in Vancouver Intl Airport, with an average flight time of 4h 32m.
+The most common departure time is 7:00 pm and most flights take off in the afternoon.
+Each week, there are 21 flights and there are the same amount of flights each day 3.

 Which cabin class options are there for flights between Chicago and Vancouver Intl Airport?